-Tishani Doshi devised a powerful twenty-minute dance sequence to her poem 'Girls Are Coming Out of the Woods' and performed this in London, Newcastle, the Dalkey Book Festival in Ireland, the Seamus Heaney HomePlace in Northern Ireland and at Clyne Farm Centre near Swansea, Wales.
+Tishani Doshi devised a powerful twenty-minute dance sequence to her poem 'Girls Are Coming Out of the Woods' and performed this at venues across the UK and Ireland.
 Tishani danced for many years with the renowned choreographer Chandralekha, with whom she performed internationally.
 She gave a launch reading at the Hay Festival, and read at Ledbury Poetry Festival in July.
 Her final reading was with John Burnside at Edinburgh International Book Festival on 20 August.
 She'll be back in the UK in summer 2019.